vk-2002/telegram-bot/README.md

 3. **Generate posts**:
    When ready, type /generate to create social media content.
 4. **Review and use**:
-   You'll receive tailored posts for LinkedIn, Instagram and Twitter.
+   You'll receive tailored posts for LinkedIn, Instagram and Twitter(x).
 Copy and paste to your preferred platforms.
 5. **Repeat**:
    Keep sharing events throughout the day for fresh content.